lamps-wg/cms-kemri/draft-ietf-lamps-cms-kemri.md

 The Cryptographic Message Syntax (CMS) enveloped-data content type
 {{RFC5652}} and the CMS authenticated-enveloped-data content type
-{{RFC5083}} support both key transport and key agreement algorithms to establish the key used to encrypt the content.
+{{RFC5083}} support both key transport and key agreement algorithms to establish the key used to encrypt and decrypt the content.
 In recent years, cryptographers have been specifying Key Encapsulation Mechanism (KEM) algorithms, including quantum-secure KEM algorithms.
 This document defines conventions for the use of KEM algorithms for the CMS enveloped-data content type and the CMS authenticated-enveloped-data content type.